noqms/noqms/README.md

 This allows you to adjust to better take advantage of the (virtual) environment's resources such as CPU and memory.
 Outside of the single (potentially multi-threaded) microservice instance, the framework supports running as many instances of a unique microservice as you like (ideally on other virtual environments) for overall scalability and to achieve better reliability in the event of failure.
-Nothing prevents a noqms microservice instance from running within the Kubernetes infrastructure, with all the goodies that brings, for example, just like traditional microservices.
-There should always be more microservice instances of any unique microservice than what is required for full load.
+A noqms microservice instance can even run within the Kubernetes infrastructure, with all the goodies that brings, for example, just like traditional microservices.

 UDP unicast is an excellent choice for the inter microservice messages.
 Developers need to be wiser about dismissing UDP offhand.
 Utilized correctly, it scales far beyond TCP for obvious reasons.
 We must never dismiss